Inside the new South African Winter Love Island villa for 2020

 How many individuals labored on constructing the villa?

-In simply over two months, round 30 UK employees and a big crew of native employees labored collectively in creating the villa – managing to get all the things executed on the finish of December.
+In simply over two months, round 30 UK staff and a big group of native staff labored collectively in creating the villa – managing to get all the pieces finished on the finish of December.

 What’s new within the Love Island villa?